 This is a sponsored post written by me on behalf of Fellowes Brands.
 All opinions are 100% mine.

 Ah, a new year!
 2016 is here and I can barely believe how time flies.
 As a daughter, sister, wife, mother of two children, and mother of a grumpy cat and crazy huge puppy, I know there are lots of demands on our time.
 Since I work from home, I have a lot of people ask me how I manage to get so much done.
 My husband calls me a busy bee but I really value making the most of my time so that I can balance my work and my family successfully.
 My kids are a priority to me because I know that they are only little once.
-Working at home for 5 years now, I have gotten pretty good at staying productive during my work time and getting work accomplished before my kids get home so that I can do the things I love, like have fun with my family.
+Working from home for 5 years now, I have gotten pretty good at staying productive during my work time and getting work accomplished before my kids get home so that I can do the things I love, like have fun with my family.
 Here are some of my best productivity tips gleaned from my 5 years blogging, to help work at home moms achieve work life balance.

 My 5 Best Productivity Tips For Work At Home Moms